tanya-jp/SharedMemTPG/README.md

 ```
 tpg-plot-stats.sh
 ```
 The first page will be a training curve looking something like the plot below.
-A fitness of 500 indicates the agent balances the pole for 500 timesteps, thus solving the task.
+A fitness of ~1000 indicates the agent balances the pole for 1000 timesteps, thus solving the task.

 <img src="./experiment_directories/classic_control/images/cartpole-example.png" height="300" />

 ### 6. Visualize the best policy's behaviour
 Display an OpenGL animation of the single best policy interacting with the environment:
 ```
-tpg-run-mpi.sh -m 1
+tpg-run-mpi.sh -m 1 -p 2024-01-18_TPG_MuJoco_Inverted_Pendulum.txt
 ```

 ### 7. Cleanup